Cantera/cantera-website/pages/science/reactors/customreactor.rst

 Custom Reactors
 ***************

-If the governing
-equations must be entirely replaced or an integrator besides CVODES is desired, a `Custom Reactor </science/reactors/customreactor.html>`__ may be the most appropriate Reactor class to use.
+If using an external integrator (an integrator besides CVODES) is desired, a `Custom Reactor </science/reactors/customreactor.html>`__ may be the most appropriate Reactor class to use.
 In this situation, Cantera can still be used to provide chemical and thermodynamic computations,